gurjotsingh4398/my-burger-app/README.md

-A React-Redux project of online Burger Ordering app.
+A React.js and Redux project of online Burger Ordering app.

 Technology Used:
 1. React.js(create-react-app)